AlGepe/OmniSnippets_JS/docs/stdCustomJS/customMsg.rst

 This kind of message is typically used as a second title for the calculator, mostly when the variable above switches between different behaviours in the calculator.
 It can also be used as an alternative to **Text row before** to separate variables in a calculator without creating different blocks of calculator.

-It could also be a way to convey and describe better the results in terms that would be understandable by everyone, but for those kinds of situation we typically use dynamic messages like the ones below.
+It could also be a way to convey and **describe better the results** in terms that would be understandable by everyone.
+For those kinds of situation we typically use dynamic messages like the ones below.

 Dynamic messages